jrf0110/8track/README.md

 const router = new Router<{ logger: typeof console.log }>()
 ```

-#### .getResponseForRequest(request: Request): Promise<Response> | undefined
+#### .getResponseForEvent(request: FetchEvent): Promise<Response> | undefined

-Given a request, run the matching middleware chain and return the response returned by the chain.
+Given an event, run the matching middleware chain and return the response returned by the chain.

 #### Router handlers and middleware